Ateez: 2021: Fever series, Kingdom and domestic promotions

 On July 28, Ateez released their first Japanese single "Dreamers", which served as the fifth ending theme for the 2020 reboot anime series Digimon Adventure.
 On August 4, Ateez announced an album collaboration with Kim Jong-kook titled Season Songs, with lead single "Be My Lover", which was released on August 16.
 On August 19, it was announced that Ateez collaborated with American a cappella group Pentatonix on the single "A Little Space", set for digital release the following day.

 On September 13, Ateez released their seventh EP, Zero: Fever Part.3.
 The lead single "Deja Vu" was voted on by fans over the track "Eternal Sunshine".
 Pre-orders for the EP surpassed 800,000 copies, more than double that of their last release.
 It debuted at number one on the Billboard World Albums Chart, and the group reached a new peak on the Billboard World Digital Songs Chart with "Deja Vu" charting at number four.
 The EP debuted at number 42 on the Billboard 200, their first appearance on the chart.
 Ateez also topped the Billboard Emerging Artists Chart.
 Domestically, they received their sixth music show win on MBC M's Show Champion for "Deja Vu" on September 22.
 The EP received double platinum certification on November 11, having surpassed the 500,000 copies sales mark.

 On October 2, Ateez won the Artist of the Year award on The Fact Music Awards.
 On October 31, They performed at the SBS Super Concert in Daegu, where Yunho was appointed as one of the hosts.
 On November 14, it was announced on their virtual concert "Fever: eXendtion edition" that the group's third world tour, The Fellowship: Beginning of the End, would be held in 2022.
 The world tour was scheduled to begin with three dates in Seoul in early January and proceed to five cities in the US in the latter part of the month before concluding on March 1 after shows in six European cities.

-On December 10, Ateez released their eighth EP, Zero: Fever Epilogue, featuring the lead singles "Turbulence" and "The Real (Heung version)".
+On December 10, Ateez released their first repackaged EP, Zero: Fever Epilogue, featuring the lead singles "Turbulence" and "The Real (Heung version)".
 The album included tracks previously introduced as performances on Kingdom, and was certified platinum.
 On December 25, Ateez made a return to Immortal Songs year-end finale "King of Kings" with a mashup of Block B's "Nillili Mambo", Big Bang's "Fantastic Baby", and their own song "The Real (Heung version)".